Sukulsivakumar/Docs/Mern stack/server creation.md

      - `cors`: Enables Cross-Origin Resource Sharing.
      - `bcryptjs`: Handles password hashing securely.
      - `jsonwebtoken`: Used for JWT (JSON Web Token) authentication.
+     - `cookie-parser`: User for parse the cookie sent with the request.
+     - `helmet`: Secures Express apps by setting various HTTP headers to protect against common web vulnerabilities.
+     - `express-rate-limit`: Middleware for rate-limiting requests to prevent abuse and DDoS attacks.
      - `nodemon`: Restarts the server automatically when files are changed during development.

 4. **Set Up Scripts**